-What archives or special collections does the library have?
+What special collections does the library have?

-The Reynolds Historical Library & Alabama Museum of the Health Sciences may contact the staff at (205) 934-4475.
+Scholars wishing further information on the Reynolds Historical Library and the Alabama Museum of the Health Sciences may contact the staff at (205) 934-4475.

 The UAB Archives is the official repository for the records of the University and also collects manuscript materials that document the history of the health sciences.
 The UAB Archives is open to the UAB associates and the general public; research visits are by appointment.
 Individuals wishing to use the resources of the UAB Archives should contact the staff at (205) 934-1896, 934-9671, or email@example.com

 Last modified on October 1, 2014@ 10:36 AM by Cathy